-A proper functioning power supply is the most crucial part of any PC.
-Problems with power supplies can be detrimental and very expensive, depending on the rig you have.
+A properly functioning power supply is the most crucial part of any PC.
+PSU problems can be detrimental and very expensive, depending on your rig.
+Not to mention other annoying faults that may crop up from time to time.

 - 1. Age